seomoz/crawl-curio-cabinet/README.md

 Crawl Curio Cabinet
 ===================
+This is a repository of real world test cases that we've observed on the web.

 The web is a messy place.
 So messy.
 Really.
 It's... just... wow.

 It's been getting harder to keep track of the odd behaviors we've encountered